ashima/webgl-diagnostic/README.md

 webgl-diagnostic is a WebGL onboarding system to help users get a working WebGL implementation and, should an error occur, supply helpful system information to you in a bug report.
+The software is licensed under the MIT Expat license which can be found in the LICENSE file.

 webgl-diagnostic features: